Merrick Garland Supreme Court nomination: Biden rule debate

+Republicans cited comments previously made by Harry Reid in support of their stance that there was no requirement to hold a vote.
+In 2005, Reid had stated that "Nowhere in [the US Constitution] does it say the Senate has a duty to give Presidential nominees a vote.
+It says appointments shall be made with the advice and consent of the Senate.
+That is very different than saying every nominee receives a vote".

+Republicans also cited the "Schumer standard", which was a comment made previously by Chuck Schumer, in support of their position.
+In July 2007, as Senate majority leader, Schumer had stated that the Senate should not confirm a further Bush nominee to the Supreme Court, except in "extraordinary circumstances".
+In response, Schumer stated that his comment was intended only to apply to nominees "out of the mainstream" rather than being a complete refusal.

 On February 23, the 11 Republican members of the Senate Judiciary Committee signed a letter to Senate majority leader Mitch McConnell stating their unprecedented intention to withhold consent on any nominee made by President Obama, and that no hearings would occur until after January 20, 2017, when the next president took office.
 This position subsequently became known as the "McConnell rule" though also not a formal rule of the Senate.
 That August, McConnell, who played an instrumental role in keeping Merrick Garland from filling Scalia's vacant seat, declared to a crowd in Kentucky, "One of my proudest moments was when I looked at Barack Obama in the eye and I said, 'Mr. President, you will not fill the Supreme Court vacancy.'"

 McConnell later called the question of whether the rule should become Senate policy "absurd", stating that "neither side, had the shoe been on the other foot, would have filled [the vacant seat]".